top of page

 Access to high density locations can really slow the rebuild process down and increase rebuild cost - all of which needs to be factored into the insurance replacement valuation.

-It’s extremely important to factor in potential Rental Income lost during the rebuild (indemnity) period, recommended to be no less than 18 – 24 months on the policy
+It’s also extremely important to factor in potential Rental Income lost during the rebuild (indemnity) period, recommended to be no less than 24 months on the policy - this figure should include the annual rent plus any statutory outgoings.

 bottom of page